Last Updated on February 28, 2021 by Shaun Snapp

 “Bill McDermott basically admitted defeat when he introduced the motto “Embrace” to SAP FKOM 2019.
 This is at least a hint at a clear direction: SAP wants to embrace hyper scalers and squeeze their money out of them.”

-Customers realized they can cut out the expensive middleman and go directly to AWS, Azure, and GCP.
+Customers realized they could cut out the expensive middleman and go directly to AWS, Azure, and GCP.

 Moreover, SCP has severe technical problems that make enterprise adoption practically impossible.
 For instance, SCP still runs on HTTP 1.1 instead of 2.0.
 That’s a security and performance show-stopper.